 Get HR support

-If you’re at all unsure about how manage a member of staff you feel has acted with gross misconduct, we recommend seeking expert HR advice to help you stay on the right side of the law.
+If you’re at all unsure about how manage a member of staff you feel has committed gross misconduct, our HR consultants can help.

 - Disciplinary procedure: taking formal action against misconduct